 In addition to the built-in functionality of your PCB design software, there are also other tools that can help you to eliminate crosstalk in high speed PCB designing as well.
 There are different crosstalk calculators available to help you determine the proper trace width and spacing for your routing.
 There are also signal integrity simulators to analyze your design for potential crosstalk problems.

 Crosstalk can be a big problem on a printed circuit board if allowed to happen.
-Now that you know what to look for though, you will be prepared to prevent crosstalk from happening.
-The design tips that we have discussed here along with the functionality of your PCB design software will help you to create a crosstalk-free design.
+Now that you know what to look for though, between components, you will be prepared to prevent crosstalk from happening.
+The PCB designers tips that we have discussed here along with the functionality of your PCB design software will help you to create a crosstalk-free design.

 About the AuthorVisit Website More Content by Altium Designer